katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 How do I disable cowsay?
 ++++++++++++++++++++++++

-If cowsay is installed, Ansible takes it upon itself to make your day happier when running playbooks.
-If you decide that you would like to work in a professional cow-free environment, you can either uninstall cowsay, set ``nocows=1`` in ``ansible.cfg``, or set the :envvar:`ANSIBLE_NOCOWS` environment variable:
+If cowsay is installed, Assible takes it upon itself to make your day happier when running playbooks.
+If you decide that you would like to work in a professional cow-free environment, you can either uninstall cowsay, set ``nocows=1`` in ``assible.cfg``, or set the :envvar:`ASSIBLE_NOCOWS` environment variable:

 .. code-block:: shell-session

-    export ANSIBLE_NOCOWS=1
+    export ASSIBLE_NOCOWS=1

 .. _browse_facts:

-How do I see a list of all of the ansible\_ variables?
+How do I see a list of all of the assible\_ variables?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Ansible by default gathers "facts" about the machines under management, and these facts can be accessed in playbooks and in templates.
+Assible by default gathers "facts" about the machines under management, and these facts can be accessed in playbooks and in templates.
 To see a list of all of the facts that are available about a machine, you can run the ``setup`` module as an ad-hoc action:

 .. code-block:: shell-session

-    ansible -m setup hostname
+    assible -m setup hostname

 This will print out a dictionary of all of the facts that are available for that particular host.
 You might want to pipe the output to a pager.This does NOT include inventory variables or internal 'magic' variables.
 See the next question